Part of our Responsible Packaging guidance

 We take a practical approach to RAM:

-- Identify packaging likely to be rated red or amber
+• Identify packaging likely to be rated red or amber

-- Provide material and specification data
+• Provide material and specification data

-- Recommend practical changes to improve recyclability
+• Recommend practical changes to improve recyclability

-- Support alignment with EPR reporting
+• Support alignment with EPR reporting

-- Help balance performance, cost and compliance
+• Help balance performance, cost and compliance

 We’ll assess your packaging, highlight where recyclability affects cost and help you stay on top of RAM.

-Contact us to discuss a packaging audit
+Talk to us about a packaging audit

+RAM sits alongside other packaging regulations, which are increasingly linked.
 Together, these influence how packaging is specified, measured and costed.

 Further guidance

-Or speak to your Samuel Grant Packaging account manager.
+For detailed guidance, download the explainer or visit the Government RAM guidance, or speak to your Samuel Grant Packaging account manager.